Cyclist groups seek to delay demolition of old Nice Bridge over Potomac - NewsBreak

 Plans for the removal of the historic bridge are moving quickly, according to Michael MacWilliams, an attorney who represents the Maryland defendants.

-MacWilliams said in an email to the Mercury Thursday that “mechanical demolition efforts in connection with the old bridge are scheduled to commence in earnest on Oct.
+MacWilliams said in an email that “mechanical demolition efforts in connection with the old bridge are scheduled to commence in earnest on Oct.
 13.”

 On Tuesday, the court will hear arguments on the restraining order in the U.S. District Court Northern Division in Baltimore at 1 p.m.